Christian liturgy

 Christian liturgy is a pattern for worship used (whether recommended or prescribed) by a Christian congregation or denomination on a regular basis.
 The term liturgy comes from Greek and means "public work".
-Within Christianity, liturgies descending from the same region, denomination, or culture are described as ritual families.
+Within Christianity, liturgies descending from the same region, denomination, or culture are described as ritual families or rites.

 When Christians meet for worship, they perform a liturgy (work), offering service to God together.
 The majority of Christian denominations hold their principal church service on Sunday, the first day of the week, which is known as the Lord's Day.
 (Note: The majority of Christian denominations teach that Sunday is the Lord's Day on which all the faithful must assemble to offer worship to God (cf. first-day Sabbatarianism).
 A minority of Christian denominations that follow seventh-day Sabbatarianism organize worship on Saturdays.)
 In some Christian denominations, liturgies are held daily, with these including those in which the canonical hours are prayed, as well as the offering of the Eucharistic liturgies such as Mass, among other forms of worship.
 In addition to this, many Christians attend services of worship on holy days such as Christmas, Ash Wednesday, Good Friday, Ascension Thursday, among others depending on the Christian denomination.

 Liturgies are generally presided over by clergy, wherever possible, in some Christian traditions, but lay leaders of worship preside over services in many cases.